Sloppy Joe Style Ground Turkey Casserole

 - Cheddar cheese

 - Pasta.
-If you want to keep things low-carb you can certainly omit the pasta.
+If you want to keep this easy ground turkey casserole low-carb, you can certainly omit the pasta.
 BUT!
-If you want the pasta you can use any kind you like.
-I would keep the pasta small to ensure everything fits in the skillet.
+If you choose to include pasta I recommend choosing a small pasta like elbows (you can use whatever kind of pasta you want!) to ensure everything fits in the skillet.

 This casserole can be made a few days in advance.
 Honestly, it gets better the longer it sets in the fridge so it’s the ideal dish for meal prepping!

 Yes!
-You would simply make the recipe as is, but make sure to cool prior to adding it to a freezer safe container.
+You can simply make the recipe as is, but make sure to cool it prior to adding it to a freezer-safe container.
 This recipe will keep up to one month in the freezer!